 Divas Era Criticism: A Product of the System

-Another major point of controversy tied to Jillian Hall was her association with the Divas Era itself—a period often criticized in retrospect for prioritizing appearance and entertainment over athletic competition.
+Another major point of controversy tied to Jillian Hall was her association with the Divas Era itself—a period often criticised in retrospect for prioritising appearance and entertainment over athletic competition.

 Jillian became a frequent example in online discourse because: